benjaminleroy/ggDiagnose/README.md

 # ggDiagnose

 This package is geared towards data scientists, statistics students and the broader statistics community who increasingly use `ggplot2` and `tidyverse` tools to explore and visualize their data.
 In this package we provide functions that create `ggplot2` based visualizations that can replace the base `plot` function to diagnose and visualize `R` objects.
+Specifically, this package aims to provide visualation tools when these objects are model objects and other non-traditional (read: non-`data frame`) based objects.

 *For examples of visuals see the [example section](#examples).*